CHERIoT-Platform/cheriot-audit/README.md

 Type predicates that, given an entry from a compartment's `imports` array, hold if the import refers to a cross-compartment call, a cross-library call, or an MMIO capability.

+`import_is_callable(a)`

+Type predicate that, given an entry from a compartment's `imports` array, holds if the import refers to either a compartment or library call.

 `mmio_imports_for_compartment(compartment)`

 Helper that returns all of the MMIO imports for a compartment.